h1l1ch/budget-app/README.md

 * While doing this project I got familiar with **four core principles** of Object Oriented Programming such as:

     * **Encapsulation** expressed by *Immediately Invoked Function Expressions*.

+      *Function invokes itself*.
       ```
          (function (budgetMod, UIMod) {...

-         ...})(budgetModule, UIModule) // function invokes itself.
+         ...})(budgetModule, UIModule)
       ```

     * **Abstraction**.
 To make code easy to use and reveal only necessary parts all necessary code is returned and can be publically           accessed thank to the *closures*.

-      Encapsulated function gets initally called.
+      *Encapsulated function gets initally called.*
       ```
          (function (budgetMod, UIMod) {...
       ```

-      Only "returned" code can be publically accessed thank to the closures.
+      *Only "returned" code can be publically accessed thank to the closures.*
       ```
       ...return {
         init: function () {